Lambert-Nguyen/cosmo-management/docs/features/chat/CHAT_SYSTEM_COMPLETION_REPORT.md

 ## 🎊 Conclusion

-The AriStay internal chat system is **100% complete and production-ready**.
+The Cosmo internal chat system is **100% complete and production-ready**.
 The implementation follows Django and DRF best practices, provides comprehensive security, and offers excellent developer experience through complete documentation and tests.

 ### What Was Built